-The Trumbull Historical Society will be offering a class in Zentangle© for teens and adults on Sunday, Feb.
-5 from 2 - 4 p.m.
+The Trumbull Historical Society will be offering a class in Zentangle© for teens and adults on Sunday, March 11 from 3 - 5 p.m.
 Zentangle© is a way to create beautiful images by drawing structured patterns.
 It increases focus and creativity and no prior experience is required.
+This class is great for beginners and and also those who have some Zentangle experience.
 Fee is $20 and all materials will be provided.

 Instructor Jamie Johnson is a Certified Zentangle Teacher (CZT)©, with a PhD in art history and more than 10 years in museum education.
 Her blog can be seen at yankeetangler.blogspot.com.